alphagov/govuk-load-testing/README.md

 **Requires:** `signonUrl` property. `USERNAME` and `PASSWORD` environment variables.

+**Optional:** `schedule` property will schedule publication.
+This value must be a timestamp in the format `yyyy-MM-ddTHH:mm` (eg. `2019-01-10T17:30`).
-**Optional:** `scheduleMinsFromNow` property will schedule publication.
-This value must be greater than `15` as Whitehall enforces this rule for scheduled publishing.
+The value must be at least 15 minutes before the test run as Whitehall enforces this rule for scheduled publishing.

 Steps: